 Examine the data elements for extraction.
-There may be inconsistencies that occurred as a result of variances in study reporting that can only be uncovered after reviewing the extraction of several studies.
+There may be inconsistencies that occurred as a result of occurred in study reporting that can only be uncovered after reviewing the extraction of several studies.
 When examining the extraction for each study, look out for the following common data element errors:

-- Clarify any data elements that are vague (ex: how are we defining clinical improvement?) and make sure that the collected data is consistent with that definition. - Studies that have a limited amount of data elements extracted (low data density).
-Comment directly on the study to be evaluated for secondary review. - If you notice that a data element is being reported more often as a mean instead of a median, this may need to be changed. - Check that outcomes are reported on consistent scales with the same units (ex: if pain is reported on a VAS vs NRS scale, then there is a need to create two separate data elements). - Check units of data elements to ensure they are consistently reported the same way. - Make sure that the tagged intervention groups match the extracted intervention groups.
+- Clarify any data elements that are vague (ex: how are we defining clinical improvement?) and QC after review Screening section and review before Extraction section.

+- Studies that have a limited amount of data elements extracted (low data density).
+Comment Look at the sunburst diagram in qualitative synthesis and evaluate gap teeth.
+Gap teeth occur directly on the study to be evaluated for secondary review.
+When a study has been tagged at the higher level instead of the lower, most specific level.
+If If you notice that a data element is being reported more often as a mean instead of a median, studies are tagged with Study Design instead of the most specific tag, this may result in gap this may need to be changed.
+The study of the most specific tag, this may result in gap theth.
+Gap teeth can also result when there is a small amount of studies tagged.
+Check that outcomes are reported on consistent scales with the same units fex: if pain is for tagging only nests, evaluate each study for tagging similar to the process of checking the reported on a VAS vs NRS scale, then there is a need to create two separate data elements).
+Check units of data elements to ensure they are consistently reported the same way Look at quantitative synthesis and note data elements that are "empty" or very small in the Make sure that the tagged intervention groups match the extracted intervention groups.